-This project was supported by the Federal Office of Rural Health Policy (FORHP), Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services
+This project was supported by the Federal Office of Rural Health Policy (FORHP), Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services opinions expressed in this policy brief are those of the authors and no endorsement by FORHP, HRSA, HHS is intended or should be inferred.

 (HHS) under cooperative agreement/grant #1U1GRH07633 and #U1C RH20419.
-The information, conclusions and
+The information, conclusions and https://github.com/CSSEGISandData/COVID-19